Organized changing station: teal & pink cloth diapers, inserts, wipes, and silver nursing cups in a velvet pouch.

 Keeping your silver nursing cups, cloth wipes container, and a glass of water within reach of your primary nursing and changing spot eliminates the need to move between tasks.
 The between-feed silver cup routine — express one to two drops of breast milk into each cup before placing, remove before every feed — adds under 60 seconds to the diaper change pause and supports nipple recovery through what are often the most demanding feeding days.

-For more on building a sustainable between-feed routine, see our silver nursing cups usage guide.
+If leaking is also part of your early breastfeeding experience, our leaking breast milk solutions guide covers pads, collectors, and how they work alongside silver cups.
+For a sustainable between-feed routine, see our silver nursing cups usage guide.
 For breastfeeding positions that work alongside a newborn cloth diapering schedule, see our breastfeeding positions and latch guide.

 Go Mommy® Silver Nursing Cups